 Full Research Summary

-Overall, strategies to block survival of dormant cancer stem cells will improve patient outcomes
+Research area: Developing strategies to block the survival of dormant breast cancer stem cells in order to improve patient outcomes.

 Dr. Clodia Osipo received her PhD in Molecular and Cellular Biochemistry from Loyola University in 2002 while working under Dr. Allen Frankfater.
 Thereafter, she did her post-doctoral fellowship at the Robert H. Lurie Comprehensive Cancer Center of the Feinberg School of Medicine at Northwestern University.
 Dr. V. Craig Jordan, the principal developer of adjuvant tamoxifen therapy for estrogen receptor positive breast cancer, was her mentor.
 Dr. Osipo's research under Dr. Jordan focused on investigating the role of HER2/neu, the second member of the epidermal growth factor receptor family, in breast tumors that had acquired resistance to tamoxifen in vivo.
 Dr. Osipo has published numerous articles, reviews, and book chapters on tamoxifen and other selective estrogen receptor modulators and downregulators.
 She joined Loyola University Chicago as an Assistant Professor in 2005.
 She is currently an Associate Professor of Pathology with tenure and the co-leader of the breast cancer program with Dr. Kathy Albain, MD.
 Dr. Osipo's research focuses on elucidating the role of Notch signaling in resistance to anti-estrogen and HER2-targeted therapies in breast cancer.